act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 Authors SHOULD not use more than one element with a [semantic role][] of `main`.
 This is, however, not a requirement for this rule and can be valid in certain cases.

+[Technique ARIA11: Using ARIA landmarks to identify regions of a page][tech aria11] only checks that landmarks are correctly used, but does not check whether landmarks could have been used and were omitted.
+Therefore, failing this rule (not having a `main` landmark) does not necessarily fail that technique, and it is not listed as an accessibility mapping.

-- [ARIA11: Using ARIA landmarks to identify regions of a page][tech aria11]
+- [Technique ARIA11: Using ARIA landmarks to identify regions of a page][tech aria11]
 - [ARIA Landmarks Example](https://www.w3.org/TR/wai-aria-practices/examples/landmarks/index.html)
 - [CSS scoping (work in progress)](https://drafts.csswg.org/css-scoping/)
 - [The `main` role](https://www.w3.org/TR/wai-aria-1.1/#main)